simgrid/simgrid/docs/source/Installing_SimGrid.rst

 By default, the files produced during the compilation are placed in the source directory.
-It is however often better to put them all in a separate directory: cleaning the tree becomes as easy as removing this directory, and you can have several such directories to test several parameter sets or architectures.
+It is however often better to put them all in a separate directory: cleaning the tree becomes as easy as removing this directory, and you can have several such directories to test different parameter sets or architectures.

 For that, go to the directory where the files should be produced, and